 What is the Job Demand Control Model?

-In 1979, with his Job Demand Control Model (JDC model), US sociologist Robert Karasek presented an assessment of stress and stress factors in the work environment (labour intensity) and health promotion in the workplace.
+In 1979, with his Job Demand Control Model (JDC model or Demand Control Support (DCS) model), US sociologist Robert Karasek presented an assessment of stress and stress factors in the work environment (labour intensity) and health promotion in the workplace.

 It has become one of the best-known models with regard to workload and work-related stress and emphasises two important aspects: